 Campbell Scientific monitoring-and-control gear key to important nuclear-waste disposal research

-The US currently has an estimated 75,000 tons of spent nuclear fuel housed at dozens of locations across the nation that are not designed for long-term storage.
-In 2012, the Blue Ribbon Commission on America’s Nuclear Future Report to the Secretary of Energy (2012) identified an urgent need for the US to develop a new strategy for long-term disposal of nuclear waste.
+America currently has an estimated 75,000 tons of spent nuclear fuel housed at dozens of locations across the nation that are not designed for long-term storage.
+The Blue Ribbon Commission on America’s Nuclear Future Report to the Secretary of Energy (2012) identified the urgent need for the U.S. to develop a new strategy for long-term disposal of the waste.

-Geological disposal of nuclear waste has historically focused on mined facilities, but the deep-borehole disposal option has recently received attention because many factors suggest that this disposal method is inherently safe.
-A vital component in the concept is a borehole-sealing system that can successfully isolate nuclear waste.
-Such a system was the focus of the rock-melt borehole-sealing system (RMBSS) research that RESPEC conducted for the US Department of Energy.
+Geological disposal of nuclear waste has historically focused on mined facilities.
+But the deep-borehole disposal (DBD) option has received attention recently because many factors suggest that it is an inherently safe method of disposal.
+A vital component in the concept is a borehole sealing system able to successfully isolate the nuclear waste.
+Such a system was the focus of the rock-melt borehole-sealing system (RMBSS) research RESPEC recently conducted for the U.S. Department of Energy.

-From 2015 to 2017, RESPEC designed and tested an RMBSS system at its laboratory in Rapid City, South Dakota.
-Silicon carbide-heating elements were powered by a Spang 1051 SCR power controller was controlled by a Campbell Scientific CR1000.
-An NL120 Ethernet interface was also used to network the CR1000 and allowed for remote operation and data viewing.
+From 2015 to 2017, RESPEC designed and tested an RMBSS system at the RESPEC laboratories in Rapid City, South Dakota.
+Silicon carbide heating elements were powered by a Spang 1051 SCR power controller, which in turn was controlled by a Campbell Scientific CR1000.
+An NL120 Ethernet interface was also used to network the CR1000, allowing remote operation and data viewing.

 In the testing facility, granite boulders and backfill material were used to simulate a borehole environment.
 Thermocouples (TCs) were used to measure heater, rock, and backfill temperatures at various locations.
-The CR1000 was initially programmed to operate as a proportional-integral-derivative (PID) controller based on the temperature of the heating element and nearby melt; however, stray voltages that seemed to develop in the melt at extreme temperatures were difficult to eliminate, scrambled the TC data, and caused the PID algorithm to fail.
+The CR1000 was initially programmed to operate as a proportional-integral-derivative (PID) controller based on temperature of the heating element and the nearby melt.
+However, it became apparent that stray voltages (which seemed to develop in the melt at extreme temperatures) were difficult to eliminate, and scrambled the TC data, causing failure of the PID algorithm.

-The CR1000 was then programmed to slowly step up the heater power over several days while collecting temperature data so as not to induce thermal shock and early fracturing.
-Twelve tests were conducted with temperatures exceeding 1,500 degrees Celsius (°C) (2,732 degrees Fahrenheit [°F]) at the heat source, and the granite melted at 1,100°–1,200°C (2,012°–2,192°F).
+The CR1000 was then programmed to slowly step-up heater power over several days while collecting temperature data, so as not to induce thermal shock and early fracturing.
+Twelve tests were conducted, with temperatures exceeding 1,500°C (2,732°F) at the heat source, and the granite melting between 1,100 and 1,200°C (2,012 and 2,192°F).

-Permeability tests were performed on pre- and postmelt specimens.
-Long-duration tests that lasted 1 to 2 months achieved a better melt, with permeability much lower than the results in pretest specimens.
+Permeability tests were performed on pre- and post-melt specimens.
+Long-duration tests (lasting 1 to 2 months) achieved a better melt, with permeability much lower than those measured in pre-test specimens.

-This research identified two primary concerns that must be addressed before the technology can be applied in a deep-borehole environment meant for waste disposal.
-These challenges include withstanding high pressures and understanding the duration of time needed to create a seal without damaging the rock through thermal-mechanical fracturing.
+This research identified several challenges that must be addressed before the technology can be applied in a deep borehole environment meant for waste disposal.
+These challenges include withstanding high pressures, and understanding the duration of time needed to create a seal without damaging the rock through thermal-mechanical fracturing.